Amitie10g/WebArchiveBOT/README.md

 This experimental tool looks for New Files uploaded to Wikimedia Commons (or any Wiki), extract the links, and queries to Internet Archive by Wayback Machine to save them.
 Configure a CRON job to run this script periodicaly.

+Page with latest 100 files archived at https://tools.wmflabs.org/webarchivebot (tool is currently paused)

 What is included:
 * /bin The executable and libraries.
 For security reasons, keep it outside the public_html!
  * WebArchiveBOT.sh The (bootstarp) script.
 You should use it and fill it with the appopiate data